 - course participation

 - writing of the dissertation

-Find out more about the application of the ECTS credit system in university continuing education.
+Find out more about about the application of the ECTS credit system in university continuing education.

-All our certified programmes (MAS, DAS, CAS) confer ECTS credits.
+All our certified programmes (MAS, DAS, CAS and COS) confer ECTS credits.

 The number of credits varies from one programme to another (according to the duration and number of study hours required for the completion of each programme).